 According to a recent study, bleeding gums might be an early symptom of diabetes type 2.
-Yes, as a matter of fact, serious gum disease such as periodontitis might show that someone has this chronic illness.
+Yes, as a matter of fact, serious gum diseases such as periodontitis might show that someone has this chronic illness.
 However, dentists could help these people with some simple tests.

-According to the Dr. Wijnand Teeuw, the early intervention and diagnosis of the condition might help prevent the common macrovascular and microvascular complications.
+According to Dr. Wijnand Teeuw, the early intervention and diagnosis of the condition might help prevent the common macrovascular and microvascular complications.

 According to one study from New York University, dental care might be a more efficient route when it comes to diagnosing the disease.
 This is in comparison to the regular physicians for primary care.

 Why?
 Well, the blood of the gums might be an easy way to check for high blood glucose.
 This is a test which the dentists could do.

 Most Americans are more likely to go to the dentist in comparison to the primary care physician.
 Therefore, this might be more efficient.

 It makes more sense to do diabetes screenings at dentists since it might help diagnose many individuals who otherwise might go unnoticed.

 This testing is a common tool for diagnosing chronic illness and glycemic control monitoring.
 The blood tests might show that a person has high blood glucose levels.

 In 2013 and 2014, the researchers did hemoglobin A1c testing on blood samples that were dried from the gingival crevicular blood.

 Moreover, the researchers compared them with hemoglobin A1c testing of “gold-standard” with dried finger-stick blood from patients from the NYC dental clinics.
 The results from the GCB testing were as accurate as those from the FSB fingerstick blood.